Grants

 Applicants’ projects should rest on a foundation of repairing physical objects, address learning beyond technical skills, and be designed to have multiplier effects.

-Grants will not be made to support ongoing operations or projects in which the grant would support a small portion of total funding.
+Proposals will not be considered that support ongoing operations, or are for a small portion of a project’s total funding.
 Grants are not intended to be ongoing, but to support developing, refining, and proving effective approaches to teaching repair, and making the accompanying classroom materials, guides, curricula and/or pedagogy widely available.

 Request for Proposals